-All You Need to Know About HITRUST Certification: Costs, Timelines & Effort
+All You Need to Know About HITRUST CSF® Certification: Costs, Timelines & Effort

-HITRUST is an acronym for Health Information Trust Alliance, an organization which is responsible for creating and maintaining a common security framework in the healthcare sector.
-Specifically, HITRUST is a certification required by organizations that handle Protected Health Information.
+HITRUST® is an organization which is responsible for creating and maintaining a common security framework in the healthcare sector, among others.
+Specifically, HITRUST is a certification frequently required by organizations that handle Protected Health Information.

 HITRUST’s mission is to establish a holistic approach for the healthcare industry to manage information security risks.

-What’s inside this ultimate guide to HITRUST certification:
+What’s inside this ultimate guide to HITRUST CSF certification: